bruhmoment6420/weather-li/README.md

 # Weather-LI
 This is an app which shows the weather inside your console.
 I wrote it completely with JavaScript with the help of NodeJS.
 This uses Prompts, OpenWeatherMap and Figlet to show everything.
+Check out the [NPM page of Weather-LI](https://www.npmjs.com/package/weather-li)

 ## Readme Contents
 * Demo
 * Usage